paylogic/py2deb/README.rst

       installed in a custom installation prefix (see above) to the system wide executable search path.
 Refer to the documentation for details.

+    *--report-dependencies=FILENAME*

+      Add the Debian relationships needed to depend on the converted package(s) to the given control file.
+If the control file already contains relationships the additional relationships will be added to the control file; they won't overwrite existing relationships.

     *-y, --yes*

       Instruct pip-accel_ to automatically install build time dependencies